ayust/alpha-guide/content/new-goals/exploration.md

 [create safespot bookmarks](http://wiki.eveuniversity.org/Bookmarks#Safe_Spots)
 and use your [directional scanner](http://wiki.eveuniversity.org/Directional_Scanner_Guide).

+If you're having trouble with the scanning interface, try looking through our [scanning guide](/reference/scanning).

 {{% notice info %}}
 You will notice that many exploration guides mention cloaking devices.
 Alpha clones aren't able to use cloaking devices, which means you will be a bit more